-If you’re looking for a simple and straightforward dinner recipe after the hubbub of the Thanksgiving holiday and before Christmas madness really sets in, I’ve got you covered!
+If you’re looking for a simple and straightforward dinner recipe after the hubbub of the Thanksgiving holiday and before Christmas madness really sets in, I’ve got you covered with this vegan Easy Roasted Butternut Squash Soup with Ginger & Coconut Milk recipe!

-I created this Simple Butternut Squash Soup recipe after I’d taken a course of antibiotics and my tummy was none too happy with me.
+I created this Easy Roasted Butternut Squash Soup with Ginger & Coconut Milk after I’d taken a course of antibiotics and my tummy was none too happy with me.
 So I was looking for something comforting and soothing, with the micronutrients I craved but something that didn’t make me have to reach for the TUMS immediately after.

 Squash, as it turns out, is great for upset stomachs – and ginger, of course, is a no-brainer as far as that goes too.